Meghan King Edmonds Confesses That She Survived Her First Week With Twin Boys

 “I am so in love with seeing how in love you are with all 4 (Girlygirl included) of your children????
 Congratulations on your perfect new additions,” another wrote.

-Meghan will not be returning to the Real Housewives of Orange County this season as she has moved back to St. Louis, where her husband still works.
-According to Fox, the couple broke ground on their “dream home” in St. Louis back in February.
-Jim is originally from California while Meghan grew up in St. Louis.
+Meghan will not be returning to the Real Housewives of Orange County this season, as she has moved back to St. Louis, where her husband still works.
+According to Fox2, the couple broke ground on their “dream home” in St. Louis back in February.
+Jim is originally from California, while Meghan grew up in St. Louis.

-Best of luck to the Edmonds family!
+Best of luck to the Edmonds family.